praneesha17/Prodigy_DS/README.md

 4.Data Cleaning and Preparation
 5.Data Visualization and Analysis
 # Contents:
-Importing the Libraries
+1.Importing the Libraries
-Importing the Dataset
+2.Importing the Dataset
-Data Understanding
+3.Data Understanding
-Data Cleaning
+4.Data Cleaning
-Handling missing values
+5.Handling missing values
-Generating separate datasets according to the column categories for ease of access Generating visualizations for each dataset
-Providing insights from each visualization
+6.Generating separate datasets according to the column categories for ease of access 7.Generating visualizations for each dataset 8.Providing insights from each visualization
-Summary
+9.Summary